 Medicare also covers some additional services that are very similar to telehealth visits.
 These services are available to all Medicare beneficiaries across the country, regardless of location.

-• Virtual check-ins.
-These are brief audio or video communications you request from your healthcare provider to avoid unnecessary office visits.
+- Virtual check-ins: These are brief audio or video communications you request from your healthcare professional to avoid unnecessary office visits.

-• E-visits.
-These give you another way to communicate with your healthcare provider through a patient portal.
+- E-visits: These give you another way to communicate with your healthcare professional through a patient portal.

-Like a telehealth visit, you’ll only be responsible for 20 percent of the cost for a virtual check-in or an E-visit.
-To set up virtual check-ins or E-visits, you must first speak with your healthcare provider.
+Like a telehealth visit, a virtual check-in or an e-visit only requires 20% of the cost.
+To set up virtual check-ins or E-visits, you must first speak with your healthcare professional.

 The following changes are currently in effect:

 Telehealth has several potential benefits.
-First, it can help protect Medicare beneficiaries during high-risk situations.
-This has been particularly true during the COVID-19 pandemic but could also be good practice during flu season.
+First, it can help protect Medicare beneficiaries during high risk situations.
+This was particularly true during the COVID-19 pandemic, but it could also be good practice during flu season.

 Telehealth also helps streamline health services.
-For example, things like routine follow-ups and monitoring of chronic conditions often can be done using telehealth.
+For example, routine follow-ups and monitoring of chronic conditions can often be done using telehealth.
 This may potentially reduce the volume of in-person visits in an already overstressed healthcare system.

 Telehealth can also be useful if you’re in rural, hard-to-reach, or lower-resourced locations.
 It provides ready access to various healthcare professionals or specialists who may not be located in your area.